 Discussion

 As far as we are aware, this is the first breast cancer variant study on black South African females using a multigene panel.
-This set of samples, being BRCA deficient, gives new insight into cancer causing mutations, even though a total of 12 BRCA variants were still observed including one novel frameshift variant.
-One stop gained variant was classified as ‘with pathogenic allele’, and one missense variant as ‘likely pathogenic’.
-Thus, a low number of known pathogenic variants was shown in the BRCA genes, which makes sense, given the circumstances.
+This set of samples, being BRCA deficient, gives new insight into cancer causing mutations, even though a total of 14 BRCA variants were still observed including a pathogenic frameshift and stop gained variant.
+A low number of known pathogenic variants was shown in the BRCA genes, which makes sense, given the circumstances.

 The NM_000059.3:c.5771_5774del frameshift variant in BRCA2 for BRB290 is of particular interest because it has been previously identified as a possible non-Afrikaner South African founder mutation.
 Further studies will be needed to identify the impact of this variant.

 A total of 11 variants with severely disruptive effects or demonstrated effects were identified in medium penetrance genes.
-This included one known stop gained pathogenic variant in CHEK2, one novel stop gained variant in ATM and RB1, one PALB2 variant annotated as ‘with likely pathogenic allele’, three missense variants in ATM annotated as ‘with other allele’ and six variants of annotated with ‘with pathogenic, uncertain significance allele’ in CHEK2.
+This included one known stop gained pathogenic variant in CHEK2, one novel stop gained variant in ATM and RB1 and one PALB2 variant annotated as ‘with likely pathogenic allele’.
 The NM_000051.3:c.162T>A stop gained variant in ATM and the NM_000321.2:c.1127+1G>A splice donor variant are particularly interesting.
-In genes other than the 15 selected breast cancer susceptibility genes, a total 10 known pathogenic-type variants were found in APC, FANCG, RECQL4 and XPC.
+In genes other than the 15 selected breast cancer susceptibility genes, a total four known pathogenic-type variants were found in FANCG and XPC.